cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_18.rst

 | hacky
 | Definition: (of a piece of computer code) providing a clumsy or inelegant solution to a particular problem.
 | Usage: I realize this is a hacky workaround but I don't have time to investigate a more solid fix.
+|
+| weed
+| Definition: remove unwanted plants from (an area of ground or the plants cultivated in it).
+| Usage: I was weeding a flower bed.
+| Definition: remove an inferior or unwanted component of a group or collection.
+| Usage: we must raise the level of research and weed out the poorest work.